About the Campaign

 The UU College of Social Justice (UUCSJ) offers immersion learning journeys, justice training programs, summer internships, and direct volunteer opportunities with partner organizations in the U.S. and abroad.
 All programs are designed to help people cross boundaries, gain insight, and imagine new ways to make a difference in the world.
 The UUCSJ was created in 2012 as a collaboration between the UUA and the UUSC with the mission of inspiring and sustaining effective and spiritually grounded activism for justice.

-Standing on the Side of Love is an open-source campaign that harnesses love’s power to stop oppression.
+Side with Love is an open-source campaign that harnesses love’s power to stop oppression.
 With the goal of creating beloved community, the campaign pursues social change through advocacy, public witness, and speaking out in solidarity with those whose lives are publicly demeaned.
 The campaign’s core issues of focus include, but are not limited to: LGBTQ equity, immigrant justice, racial justice and intersectional movement building.
-Standing on the Side of Love is a program of the UUA.
+Side with Love is a program of the UUA.

 Unitarian Universalist Refugee and Immigration Services and Education